jackhodgyuk/POS-System/README.md

 It involves drinks display/food display screens as well as a core POS system to input order into the system.

-CLICK THE MAIN LAUNCHER.PY to start the program!
+CLICK THE MAIN LAUNCHER.PY to start the program and ensure all files are kept in the POS folder.